garrandall/popular-music-data/tracks/tell-me-when-to-go-e-40-keak-da-sneak.md

 Go dumb, dumb, dumb, dumb, dumb, dumb, dumb, dumb

-Ooh.
+Oh.
 Jesus Christ had dreads, so shake em
 I ain't got none, but I'm planning on growing some Imagine all the Hebrews going dumb
 Dancing on top of chariots and turning tight ones (eeerrrrr!)
-Ooh, tell me when to go (dumb)
+Oh, tell me when to go (dumb)
 Talking on my Ghettro on the way to the store
 ...
 My 2nd or 3rd trip
 Some Henny, some Swishers and some Listerine strips